department-of-veterans-affairs/va.gov-team/products/va.gov-strike-team/healthcare-in-progress-reminders.md

 - If we remind Veterans of their in progress applications:
   - Provide a link for them to get back to their application
   - Give regular reminders
- -  then more Veterans will complete the health care application online.
+ -  then more Veterans will complete the application online.

 ## Decisions
 - We understand that applications might have accidentally been started.